What is the Amazon Synod? Your questions answered

 What is the Amazon Synod?

-A Special Assembly of the Synod of Bishops will take place 6-27 October 2019 on the theme of “Amazonia, new paths for the Church and for an integral ecology”.
+A Special Assembly of the Synod of Bishops took place from 6-27 October 2019 on the theme of “Amazonia, new paths for the Church and for an integral ecology”.

-It is a way for the Church to listen to the people of the Amazon, and respond with them to the devastation facing them and their environment.
+It was a way for the Church to pause and listen to the people of the Amazon, and respond with them to the devastation facing them and their environment.

 Why does it matter to all of us?